apache/skywalking-client-js/README.md

 ## Tracing range of http in the broswer

-Support tracking these([XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) two data requests.
-At the same time, Support tracking libraries and tools that base on XMLHttpRequest and fetch, such as axios, superAgent, OpenApi, and so on.
+Support tracking these([XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) two modes of data requests.
+At the same time, Support tracking libraries and tools that base on XMLHttpRequest and fetch, such as Axios, SuperAgent, OpenApi, and so on.

 # Demo project